The-Animonculory/DogeCraft/RULES.md

 Do not attempt to use our server for the purpose of scamming other players.

-Any threat or attempt to DOX/DDoS/SWAT another player or server will result in a permanent ban.

 Do not send any link that is deemed inappropriate or malicious.

 Do not send the same message in quick succession in public chat.